-I remember when one of our clients told us they were hiring 3 more people next year because the SEO program was so successful.
-It had worked out so well for their company they were able to grow their business.
+I remember when one of our clients told us they were hiring three more people next year, because the SEO program was so successful.
+It had worked out so well for their company that they were able to grow their business.
 That's pretty cool.

 The worst?
 When clients clearly don't value it and don't work with us to create a system that makes it work for them.

 When you have clients where you'll shout at them for a year, "Hey, you need to do this, you need to do that..." and they won't do it for a million reasons.
 Some of them are fine reasons.
 Priorities, whatever.